Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 **[Hire a translator ➞](/out/red-tape-translation-interpreter)**

 You can also **[pay someone else to do it](/out/red-tape-translation-anmeldung)**.
 They will book your appointment, collect your documents, and go to the *Bürgeramt* for you.
-It costs €250.
 The *Anmeldung* is easy.
 You probably don't need this service.

-When you send someone else to do your *Anmeldung*, they must bring:
+When you [send someone else](#pay-someone-to-do-it) to do your *Anmeldung*, they must bring:

 - [ ] **A signed [[Vollmacht]]**
     Use [this template](/documents/Anmeldung-Vollmacht-template.pdf).
 The signatures on your passport, on the [*Anmeldung* form](/docs/anmeldung) and on the *[[Vollmacht]]* must look the same.
 If this is your first *Anmeldung*, a *Vollmacht* might not work.